elastic/ecs/README.md

 ## <a name="destination"></a> Destination fields

 Destination fields describe details about the destination of a packet/event.
-Destination fields are usually populated in conjuction with source fields.
+Destination fields are usually populated in conjunction with source fields.

 | Field  | Description  | Level  | Type  | Example  |